makotow/docker-harvest/README.md

 In addition, since the configuration of Harvest(harvest-netapp.conf) is often changed, Volume Mount is adopted.

-The one that starts Grafana, Graphite and Harvest simultaneously is also prepared in the Makefile.
+The utility script is provided to launch some service; Grafana, Graphite and Harvest.

+Please change `image: makotow/harvest-docker:1.1-harvest1.4.2` section in docker-compose.yml if you change container name when building container image.

 Execute the following command to start it.